Tax Relief for Loved Ones

-Do you have money saved in an employee retirement plan, IRA or tax-sheltered annuity has yet to be taxed.
-When a distribution is made from your retirement plan account, your beneficiaries will owe federal income tax.
+Money in an employee retirement plan, IRA or tax-sheltered annuity has yet to be taxed.
+When a distribution is made from your retirement plan account to a beneficiary, that person will owe federal income tax.

-Consider leaving your loved ones less heavily taxed assets and leaving your retirement plan assets to Mayo Clinic to support our groundbreaking research and life-saving treatments in the future.
-As a nonprofit organization, we are tax-exempt and will receive the full amount of what you designate to us from your plan.
-You can take advantage of this gift opportunity in many ways:
+Consider leaving your loved ones less heavily taxed assets and leaving your retirement plan assets to Mayo Clinic to support our work.
+As a nonprofit organization, we are tax-exempt and will receive the full amount of what you designate.
+You can take advantage of this gift opportunity in the following ways:

 Fund a testamentary charitable remainder trust.
-When you fund a charitable remainder trust with your heavily taxed retirement plan assets, the trust will receive the proceeds of your plan upon your death.
+When you fund a charitable remainder trust with your heavily taxed retirement plan assets, the trust will receive the proceeds of your plan.
 The trust typically pays income to one or more named beneficiaries for life or for a set term of up to 20 years, after which the remaining assets in the trust would go to support Mayo Clinic.
 This gift provides excellent tax and income benefits for you while supporting your family and our work.

 A donor advised fund.
 When retirement plan assets pass to your heirs, distributions are taxed as ordinary income.
 This income tax burden can be substantial, greatly reducing the value of the intended gift.
-Instead, you can designate your Mayo Clinic donor advised fund as the beneficiary of all or a portion of your retirement plan assets.
+Instead, you can designate your donor advised fund as the beneficiary of all or a portion of your retirement plan assets.
 Your fund receives the full amount of the gift and bypasses any federal taxes.

 See How It Works

-- Contact Mayo Clinic Office of Gift Planning at firstname.lastname@example.org or 1-800-297-1185 for additional information.
+- Contact the Mayo Clinic Office of Gift Planning at 800-297-1185 or firstname.lastname@example.org for additional information.